 Streamlining the client reporting process starts with identifying client needs.
 Some clients want every metric for every marketing channel; others just want to know if your agency is driving leads.

 Below, we’ve listed six common client personas, and the reporting style that fits each persona.
-Customizing reports to fit each type of client will allow you to spend less time in reporting meetings, and more time growing your business.
+Customizing reports to fit each type of client will allow you increase client retention, spend less time in marketing reporting meetings, and focus more on growing your business.